MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 ## Step 1: Update your Azure Quantum workspace

 The first step is to open the [Azure portal](https://portal.azure.com) and navigate to your Azure Quantum workspace.
-Once you have opened your workspace, follow the steps below:
+Once you have opened your workspace, follow these steps:

 1. Select **Providers** in the left pane.
 2. Locate the Honeywell provider and select **Remove** and then select **Yes**